 This part tells us what the boy Jesus did after coming back from the Feast.
 Look at verse 51a.
 "Then he went down to Nazareth with them and was obedient to them."
 It is remarkable that the boy Jesus was obedient after his unusual experience in the Jerusalem temple.
-It is remarkable that the boy Jesus was obedient when his parents did not understand him.
 The boy Jesus came back to his carpentry work and he was obedient to his parents.
 At that time, carpentry was demanding, including the erection of houses, the making of all kinds of furniture, household equipment and agricultural implements.
-The boy Jesus had to work hard.
+The boy Jesus had to work hard again.
 But still, he was obedient.
 How beautiful the boy Jesus was!
 Probably Mary felt God was with him.
 So she treasured all these things in her heart.
 "And Jesus grew in wisdom and stature, and in favor with God and men" (52).